-The safety of our customers, our volunteers and of our staff is our number one priority.
-As a minimum requirement, the following safety measures will be in place*:
+Although Coronavirus restrictions have been lifted across England, the safety of our customers, our volunteers and our staff remains our number one priority.

-All shop staff and volunteers will be provided with masks, visors and gloves and till screens will be in all shops.
+All shop staff and volunteers will be provided with face-coverings and protective till screens will be in all shops.